Kien Trung Palace: Architecture

 Kiến Trung Palace is located at the northern end of the Forbidden Purple City, along the north–south Dung Đạo axis, behind the Càn Thành and Khôn Thái palaces.
-It was designed in the eclectic style, combining elements of Italianite, French baroque, and ancient Vietnamese architecture.
+It was designed in the eclectic style, combining elements of Italianate, French Baroque, and traditional Vietnamese architecture.

 The palace features a long south-facing façade adorned with colorful ceramic decorations, opening onto a geometric Art Deco-style garden accessed by small stone staircases decorated with dragon and snake motifs.
 A balustrade with prominent French-style balusters runs the full length of the façade.
 The structure includes thirteen openings on both the ground and upper floors, with a central portico serving as the main entrance.

 On either side, small projecting sections contain a large door on the ground floor and a large window above, both topped with traditional Asian gables.
 The central avant-corps has five openings per floor, while the recessed sections flanking it on the upper level each feature three openings.
 All windows are framed with ornate carved motifs.
 The roof, with slightly elevated edges, is finished with a parapet in the Vietnamese style.